 The contraindications for performing the tilt test include significant carotid artery stenosis, significant coronary artery stenosis, hypertrophic cardiomyopathy with outflow tract narrowing, severe anemia, known origin of the syncopal event, lack of syncopal events, falls, pre-syncopal events in medical history, and an unstable condition.

-The following equipment is required to perform the tilt table test: tilt table, blood pressure monitor, ECG monitor, nitroglycerine in spray or isoprenaline infusion, or clomipramine in injection and cardioverter-defibrillator.
+The following equipment is required to perform the tilt table test: tilt table, blood pressure monitor, ECG monitor, nitroglycerin in spray or isoprenaline infusion, or clomipramine injection and cardioverter-defibrillator.

 The tilt table test can be performed by a trained nurse or medical doctor or both of them according to the local law.
 The providers should be certified and able to give basic life support (BLS) if needed.

 The patient should fast for at least 4 hours to avoid aspiration during vomiting in an unconscious state (which is rare).
 The examination may be performed when the patient is dressed in their usual clothes.
 The procedure and expectations should be explained to avoid unnecessary anxiety about the test.
 The patient should be informed about the risk of urinary incontinence or vomiting and have clothes to change into, if necessary.